arinmirza/compiler-construction/readme.md

 ## Folders
 - The compiler implemented in Typescript is under the `compiler` folder.
-- The experimental implementation in egglog (fixpoint reasoning system for equality saturation) is under the `eggs` folder.
+- The experimental implementation in egglog[^1] (fixpoint reasoning system for equality saturation) is under the `eggs` folder.
 - Interesting stuff worth discussing and the progress of the project is documented in `journal.md`

 ## Usage